aws-solutions-library-samples/guidance-for-maximum-data-availability-architecture-on-aws/README.md

 - Connect to EC2 via ssh using your KeyPair. \
    This is your Application server and all Flask App code will be deployed here. \
    It is already configured to connect to empty Aurora PG database, just run "psql" from command line. \
-   This Git Repo code had already been cloned into "/home/ec2-user/md2a/MD2A/olddba". \
+   This Git Repo code had already been cloned into "/home/ec2-user/md2a/rananeeti/olddba". \
    Go there.
-- Now we need to deploy the target stack
+- Now we need to deploy [this target stack](https://www.linkedin.com/pulse/building-resilient-applications-leveraging-modern-high-denys-dobrelya-pcpqf).
 <img src="assets/CafeAppStackMapping.png" alt="Cafe App Full Resiliency Stack Mapping" width=800px>
 This image "maps" old (but not useless!) "legacy" Enterprise world to newer lightweight approach.